mcgarrah/OpenLens/README.md

 1. There is an issue for Windows that requires trusting the binary as it is unsigned.
 2. The same issue exists for MacOS as well.
 3. (more to come...)

+## TODO

+Looking into [SigStore](https://www.sigstore.dev/) as an option for signing the binaries.
+It looks like the Let's Encrypt of software signing.
+I'm still reading up on it.